smoovmove/JASMIN/README.md

-# JARVIS: A Pentester's Enumeration Assistant (Python Edition)
+# JASMIN: A Pentester's Enumeration Assistant (Python Edition)

 ## Overview

-**JARVIS** is a Python-based REPL-style toolkit built to streamline enumeration and documentation during penetration testing engagements.
+**JASMIN** is a Python-based REPL-style toolkit built to streamline enumeration and documentation during penetration testing engagements.
 Originally designed with OSCP-like scenarios in mind, it automates scanning, notes generation, and service analysis in a structured and reusable way.

 ---